-LOS ANGELES (AP) -- Researchers at Hewlett-Packard Co. have developed a way to put glasses-free 3-D video on mobile devices with a viewing angle so wide that viewers can see an object more fully just by tilting the screen.
+LOS ANGELES (AP) -- Researchers at Hewlett-Packard Co. say they've developed a way to put glasses-free 3-D video on mobile devices with a wide enough viewing angle to allow viewers to see objects more fully just by tilting the screen.

-HP's researchers have found a way to make images viewable in 3-D from angles up to 45 degrees from center in any direction —up, down, side-to-side or diagonally.
-That means viewers can see a person's face with one ear blocked from view, but reveal the ear by swiveling the screen.
+But H-P's researchers have found a way to make images viewable from angles up to 45 degrees from center in any direction, up, down, side-to-side or diagonally.
+That means, for instance, that viewers can see a person's face with one ear blocked from view, but reveal it by swiveling the screen.

 - Technology & Electronics